 The recognition starts with a garland of fresh flowers draped around every dog’s neck.
-This wreath, called a malla, is a mark of respect and dignity for the dogs, not only those with homes but strays as well.
-It symbolizes that prayers go with the wearer and proclaims their great importance.
+This wreath, called a malla, is a mark of respect and dignity for the dogs, not only those with homes but strays, as well.
+It also symbolizes that prayers go with the wearer and proclaims their great importance.

-On Kukur Tihar, each dog has a red mark applied to his or her forehead.
-Made from a paste of red dye powder mixed with rice and yogurt, this mark–the tika–is applied with a single stroke from the forehead upward from the eyes, and marks the dog as a devotee of the righteous path and an object of devotion.
-The tika acts as a blessing to all who encounter the dog, and represents the dogs’ sacredness for all to see.
+On Kukur Tihar, celebrants apply red marks to dogs’ foreheads.
+Made from a paste of red dye powder mixed with rice and yogurt, this mark–the tika–is applied with a single stroke from the forehead upward from the eyes.
+It marks the dogs as devotees of the righteous path and objects of devotion.

 All of this honor and recognition is nice for the dogs, but the best part of the festivities, especially for the homeless, is the food offerings that are an important part of the celebration.